Equipment Computation

 equipment: computed: true compute: formula: "standard"If you omit it, "standard" is used.

-Section titled “5) Merge order (preset → computed → override)”When you combine presets, computation, and overrides:
+Section titled “5) Merge order (computed → override)”When you combine computation and overrides:

 - Computed values fill in computed stats